RevisitingSSI/RevisitingSSI.com/_pages/lens-briefs/irreducible-person.md

 #### **7. Selected Resources**

-* _**The Path to Self-Sovereign Identity**_ (2016). _Allen, Christopher._ Life with Alacrity. <https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/>.
+* _**The Path to Self-Sovereign Identity**_ (2016). [article]. _Allen, Christopher._ Life With Alacrity [blog], April 26, 2016, updated 2020.
+Retrieved 2025-11-12 from: <https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/>.
+Cross-posted to CoinDesk, April 27, 2016.

+  > **SHORT ABSTRACT**: Allen establishes self-sovereign identity framework through historical analysis showing centralized, federated, and user-centric identity systems failed to give individuals true control.
+Proposes ten principles (Existence, Control, Access, Transparency, Persistence, Portability, Interoperability, Consent, Minimalization, Protection) as criteria for genuinely sovereign systems.
+Grounds identity in Descartes' *cogito ergo sum* and cryptographic precedents like PGP's Web of Trust, establishing SSI as technical infrastructure and human rights framework.

-  > **WHY THIS MATTERS**: Original 10 SSI principles, especially Principle 1 (Existence): "Users must have an independent existence."
-Essential for understanding original intent—identity precedes systems—and why this lens examines what happens when protective constraints are operationalized against their purpose.
+  > **WHY THIS MATTERS**: Principle 1 (Existence): "Users must have an independent existence"—the ineffable "I" that precedes and transcends digital representations.
+This lens examines what happens when protective constraints like Principle 1 are operationalized against their original purpose.

-* _**Compliance SSI System Property Set**_ (2022). _Pattiyanon & Aoki._ IEEE Access, vol. 10, pp. 99370-99393. <https://ieeexplore.ieee.org/document/9875265>.
+* _**Compliance SSI System Property Set to Laws, Regulations, and Technical Standards**_ (2022). [journal article]. _Pattiyanon, Charnon; Aoki, Toshiaki._ IEEE Access, vol. 10, pp. 99370-99393.
+DOI: 10.1109/ACCESS.2022.3204112.
+Available from: <https://ieeexplore.ieee.org/document/9875265>.

+  > **SHORT ABSTRACT**: Pattiyanon and Aoki present CSSPS (Compliance SSI System Property Set), a framework of 42 verifiable properties addressing the gap between self-sovereign identity principles and legal/regulatory compliance.
+Through systematic analysis, they demonstrate current SSI systems fail to meet information security and privacy requirements mandated by laws and technical standards.
+CSSPS organizes properties into five hierarchical categories with detailed constraint expressions.
+The modular framework allows selective adoption based on regulatory contexts, enabling organizations to implement property subsets while maintaining SSI's core values.

-  > **WHY THIS MATTERS**: Cautionary tale—CSSPS IP1 demonstrates how operationalization can reverse a principle's ethical foundation by transforming "identity precedes systems" into "associate users with identifiers."
-Instructive failure showing why some principles must remain protective constraints.
+  > **WHY THIS MATTERS**: Cautionary tale—CSSPS IP1 transforms "identity precedes systems" into "associate users with identifiers," demonstrating how operationalization can reverse a principle's ethical foundation.
+Instructive example of why some principles must remain protective constraints that resist measurement.

-* _**Race After Technology: Abolitionist Tools for the New Jim Code**_ (2019). _Benjamin, Ruha._ Polity Press.
+* _**Race After Technology: Abolitionist Tools for the New Jim Code**_ (2019). [book]. _Benjamin, Ruha._ Polity Press.
+ISBN: 978-1509526406.
+Available from author: <https://www.ruhabenjamin.com/race-after-technology>.
+Publisher: <https://www.wiley.com/en-us/Race+After+Technology:+Abolitionist+Tools+for+the+New+Jim+Code-p-9781509526437>.

+  > **SHORT ABSTRACT**: Benjamin introduces the "New Jim Code"—new technologies that reflect and reproduce existing inequities while promoted as objective and progressive.
+Through examples ranging from gang databases 87% Black and Latinx to beauty contests judged by robots selecting only white winners, she demonstrates how automation hides, speeds, and deepens discrimination while appearing neutral.
+Because technology is human-created and learns from biased data, none is free from human prejudice.

   > **WHY THIS MATTERS**: "Being excluded from the registry is tantamount to being denied existence."
-Documents how systems treating measurement as validation enable exclusion and encode historical inequality—colonial registries, Jim Crow tests, apartheid passes, contemporary algorithmic exclusion.
+Documents how systems treating measurement as validation enable exclusion—colonial registries, Jim Crow tests, apartheid passes, contemporary algorithmic exclusion.
+Shows why dignity must precede encoding, not depend on it.

-* _**Universal Declaration of Human Rights**_ (1948). _United Nations._ Article 6. <https://www.un.org/en/about-us/universal-declaration-of-human-rights>.
+* _**Universal Declaration of Human Rights**_ (1948). [treaty]. _United Nations General Assembly._ Resolution 217 A (III), adopted December 10, 1948, Paris.
+Retrieved 2025-11-27 from: <https://www.un.org/en/about-us/universal-declaration-of-human-rights>.
+PDF: <https://www.ohchr.org/sites/default/files/UDHR/Documents/UDHR_Translations/eng.pdf>.

+  > **SHORT ABSTRACT**: The UDHR, adopted by UN General Assembly in 1948, establishes that all human beings are "born free and equal in dignity and rights" (Article 1).
+Its 30 articles enumerate fundamental rights including life, liberty, security, equality before law, privacy, freedom of thought and expression, and economic participation.
+Dignity precedes rights as the foundation—humans possess rights precisely because each has intrinsic worth.
+Translated into 562+ languages; inspired 70+ human rights treaties.

-  > **WHY THIS MATTERS**: "Everyone has the right to recognition everywhere as a person before the law."
+  > **WHY THIS MATTERS**: Article 6: "Everyone has the right to recognition everywhere as a person before the law."
 International human rights law foundation for unconditional personhood—recognition as person must not depend on encoding, registration, or satisfying system criteria.

 #### **8. Open Questions & Questions for the Broader Community**